SakshamAyush/Divvy-Trips/README.md

   4. Night - 2.41%

 The same distribution was followed after sampling down the from 3.2million values to around 100,000 values.

+##### Divvy Ride duration for each age by which part of the day the ride was taken in.

 ![mlbsp](https://user-images.githubusercontent.com/42165851/205424490-ef1e7697-8df7-47fe-ba15-4dfa2116f82c.png)